What Is Intelligent Automation And How To Make It Work

 Table of Contents

 Long gone are the days when companies would question the need for automation.
-In today’s business landscape, intelligent automation (IA) is becoming a requirement for enterprises intending to thrive in the marketplace.
+In today’s business landscape, intelligent automation (IA) is becoming required for enterprises intending to thrive in the marketplace.
 Digital business leaders have little choice but to focus their attention on delivering both short-term value and sustainable transformation and continuous optimization long term.
-Through intelligent automation, companies can require workflows to better align the IT strategies they’ve formulated.
+Through intelligent automation, companies can require workflows to align better the IT strategies they’ve formulated.

 For most forward-leaning enterprises, the journey into intelligent automation begins with robotics process automation (RPA).
 This explains the increased adoption of RPA for many businesses.
 But businesses that want to become more agile and adept at leveraging real-time data to stay attuned to their customers’ needs must also embrace intelligent automation.